-In the earlier chapter, we introduced standard deviation and its role in assessing ‘Risk or Volatility’ for a stock.
+In the earlier chapter, we introduced standard deviation and its role in assessing ‘Risk or Volatility’ for an equity.
 Before progressing further into this topic, we must understand how to find volatility data.
 It is not accessible readily so it is most beneficial to know how to calculate it personally.

-In the previous chapter, we analysed Billy and Mike’s examples and outlined the steps for calculation.
+In the previous chapter, we analysed Rajesh and Amit’s examples and outlined the steps for calculation:

 In the previous chapter, we demonstrated the mechanics of how to calculate the standard deviation.
 I believe it is essential to understand what lies beneath a formula, as it can only help to expand your understanding.
-This chapter will teach us a much easier way to compute standard deviation or the volatility of a given stock using MS Excel.
-As always, Excel does all the hard work for us- all we need to do is press a button!
+This chapter will teach us a much easier way to compute standard deviation or the volatility of a given equity using MS Excel.
+As always, Excel does all the hard work for us.
+All we need to do is press a button!

 Let me outline the overall steps involved and then provide further details for each step: